 Rest & Relaxation

 - Lounges – see “Airport Lounges” above.

 - Duty Free & Shopping – Duty-free shopping is available, all located airside and all are open from 6:00AM – 11:30PM.
 Crafts, books, indigenous souvenirs, local delicacies and other items can be purchased from a wide variety of retail shops located throughout the airport.
-Look for one of the five Everrich magazine/book shops located throughout the airport, they have recently added seating areas to make it more comfy to read a book.
+Look for one of the four Everrich magazine/book shops (Terminal 1), they have recently added seating areas to make it more comfy to read a book.

 Showers, Salon & Spa

 - Showers – Equipped with tables, chairs, hooks and mirrors, the airport’s shower rooms are an ideal place to freshen up after a long day of travel.
 There are showers in seven airside locations: T1, 1F, Arrivals • T1, 2F, Arrivals (2 locations) • T1, 4F, Departures • T2, 1F, Arrivals • T2, 4F, Departures (2 locations) • All shower rooms operate 24 hours a day.
 Rate: Free. **Towels are available at the Salon Shop around the corner from the location in Terminal 2, on 2F.
 Fee is US$4.

 - Massages – Partial body massage (upper body and back) by a highly-skilled blind masseur/masseuse are available at the Visually Impaired Friend Massage Service Center.
 Location: T2, airside, 4F (2 locations).
 Hours: 10:00AM – 7:00PM and 7:30AM – 8:00PM.

 - Smoking – There are four Smoking rooms located airside: Terminal 1 (3rd floor, south corridor • 3rd floor, north corridor) and Terminal 2 (3rd floor, central area • 3rd floor, central area).
 Hours: open 24 hours.

 Things to do & see